|Program||Tektosyne Library for Java|

 You can print a grid on transparent film and overlay it on an atlas page to determine your map layout, or you can save a grid to a PNG file and use your favorite paint program to superimpose it on an image file with your real-world map.
 I used this feature in Tektosyne for .NET to create some demo scenarios for Hexkit.

-Note: PNG output features black grid lines on a transparent background, so you’ll see nothing if you open it in an image viewer with a black display background!
+PNG output features black grid lines on a transparent background, so you’ll see nothing if you open it in an image viewer with a black display background!

-Simply open the included project file
+Open the included project file

 Diagrams.xml with my free Class Diagrammer application to view or change the UML diagrams that appear in the Tektosyne User’s Guide.
 Note that these diagrams were created with locally installed Adobe Myriad Pro fonts, so you may have to adjust the diagram layouts for wider fonts.